Crip Doula

 Many of the people who come to see me are seeking art therapy, mentoring or coaching but often they are looking for something more: a mix of advocacy, environmental care, expressive support, creativity, crafting, walking practice, gentle attentiveness, and soft, relational care.
 Spaces where grief, joy, and memory can coexist; where bodies, minds, and hearts are truly seen, heard, and held.

-I’m now working with a charity, and if we secure funding, we’ll be offering walks and gentle meanderings in parks; exploring the power of feet, wheels or skin on nature, neurodivergent and autistic sensory care, light, and slow movement.
+I also offer gentle meanderings in parks; exploring the power of feet, wheels or skin on nature, neurodivergent, disabled, and autistic sensory care, light, and slow movement.
 Walking practice becomes another form of care: environmental, embodied, relational, and restorative.

 In my practice, care doesn’t follow a single model.
 Together we might: